TerraHAB/TerraMICRO/docs/intro.rst

 This opens the door for generic or payload-agnostic HAB platforms designed to carry an experiment or instruments in conditions that approximate space.
 One such platform is an avionics architecture called
-`uHAB <https://github.com/RIT-Space-Exploration/uHAB>`_, which is specifically designed to be a robust and all-inclusive avionics package for HAB vehicles.
+`µHAB <https://github.com/RIT-Space-Exploration/µHAB>`_, which is specifically designed to be a robust and all-inclusive avionics package for HAB vehicles.
-The `Technology Readiness Level <https://esto.nasa.gov/technologists_trl.html>`_ of uHAB is TRL 2 as of November 2018.
+The `Technology Readiness Level <https://esto.nasa.gov/technologists_trl.html>`_ of µHAB is TRL 2 as of November 2018.

 What is TerraMICRO?
 -------------------

 TerraMICRO is a high altitude balloon technology demonstration mission.
-The key objectives of this mission are to validate the uHAB avionics architecture, experiment with core technologies which enable long duration flights, and collect high quality images from high altitudes.
+The key objectives of this mission are to validate the µHAB avionics architecture, experiment with core technologies which enable long duration flights, and collect high quality images from high altitudes.
 As a technology demonstrator, TerraMICRO flight systems designed to be generic in order to support any future missions.
 TerraHAB has selected long duration flights as a target for future missions, and as such many of the systems beyond the core avionics are building blocks toward this goal.
-At the time of launch, uHAB should be TRL 3, and upon the successful completion of the TerraMICRO mission this architecture will be TRL 5.
+At the time of launch, µHAB should be TRL 3, and upon the successful completion of the TerraMICRO mission this architecture will be TRL 5.